Randy Kraft: Investigation

-By January 1975, a total of fourteen victims had been linked to the same killer, their bodies having been found discarded across four separate counties over the previous three years.
+By January 1975, fourteen victims had been linked to the same killer, their bodies found across four counties over the previous three years.
 All the victims had been Caucasian males with similar physical characteristics.
 On January 24, homicide investigators from several jurisdictions in southern California convened in Orange County to discuss their progress in the hunt for the unknown killer.
-An FBI profile of the killer was read to investigators, describing the individual as a methodical, organized lust killer of above-average intelligence who exhibited an indifference to the "interests and welfare of society."
+An FBI profile of the killer shared with investigators described the individual as a methodical, organized lust killer of above-average intelligence who exhibited an indifference to the "interests and welfare of society."

 Some investigators believed the murders to be the work of more than one individual, one or more of whom had a military background, as two victims had paper tissue residue in their nostrils, a procedure known to be used in the military to prevent bodies from purging after death.
 The insertion of socks inside the victims' rectums was also theorized to have been intended to prevent purging as the body was driven to the disposal location.
 At this stage, investigators had no solid suspects.